rhalbersma/xstd/doc/Dxxxx.md

 These alternatives either force users to abandon the convenient left-to-right declaration of `auto` variable initialization, or significantly increase code verbosity.
 Using a `z` literal would preserve the left-to-right declaration of the `auto` initialization with minimal verbosity:

     for (auto i = 0z; i < a.size(); ++i)                    // OK, literal suffix explicitly types the initializer

-One might argue that the above code does not apply to the Standard Containers because the type of `c.size()` is `c::size_type` which is not guaranteed to be equal to `size_t`.
-Fully generic code would indeed need `decltype(c.size())` as a type specifier.
-In non-generic code, however, `c.size()` can usually be relied on to be of type `size_t`, unless one is either using a container with exotic iterators or pointers, or using a user-defined allocator.

 **[Example 2]** Another example comes from the fact that the return type of `std::accumulate` is given by the type of its initializer argument: